espocrm/documentation/docs/development/how-to-start.md

 ## Option B. Using installed instance

 You can develop and make customizations right on a regular installed EspoCRM instance.

+## Option C. Extension development

+By utilizing [ext-template](https://github.com/espocrm/ext-template) repository, you can develop an installable extension for EspoCRM.

 ## Configuration for development